cloudmesh/client/docs/source/man/man.rst

 Command - default::

       Usage:
           default list [--cloud=CLOUD] [--format=FORMAT] [--all]
           default delete KEY [--cloud=CLOUD]
           default KEY [--cloud=CLOUD]
           default KEY=VALUE [--cloud=CLOUD]

       Arguments:

         KEY    the name of the default
         VALUE  the value to set the key to

       Options:

          --cloud=CLOUD    the name of the cloud [default: general] --format=FORMAT  the output format [default: table]
          --all            lists all the default values

     Description:

         Cloudmesh has the ability to manage easily multiple clouds.
 One of the key concepts to make the usage of such clouds easier is the introduction of defaults for each cloud or globally.
 Hence it is possible to set default images, flavors for each cloud, and also the default cloud.
 The default command is used to set and list the default values.
 These defaults are used in other commands if they are not overwritten by a command parameter.

     The current default values can by listed with --all option:( if you have a default cloud specified.
-You can also add a --cloud=CLOUD parameter to apply the command to a specific cloud)
+You can also add a cloud parameter to apply the command to a specific cloud)

            default list

         A default can be set with

             default KEY=VALUE

         To look up a default value you can say

             default KEY

         A default can be deleted with

             default delete KEY

     Examples:
         default list --all
         default list --cloud=general
         default image=xyz
         default image=abc --cloud=chameleon
         default image
         default image --cloud=chameleon
         default delete image
         default delete image --cloud=chameleon

 EOF